-In the event of illness, a Regular Permanent employee shall receive a full day's pay at his base rate (exclusive of all differentials) received by him on his last working day prior to such illness for each day lost by him from work.
+In the event of illness, a Regular Permanent employee shall receive a full day's pay at their base rate (exclusive of all differentials) received by on their last working day prior to such illness for each day lost by them from work.
 The rate of pay is the base rate (rate shown in Schedules A, B, C, D) of the position to which the employee is regularly posted before going off sick and in no case will premiums be included.